Patrik-07/LightsaberRegistry/README.md

 # LightsaberRegistry

-This repository was created for a school project.
+A simple Star Wars themed web application created for a school project.
+Here, you can see the main, login page:

 ![Lightsaber Registry main page](doc/lightsaberRegistry02.png)

+## Description

-This project is an Express/Node.js based web app.
+This project is an Express/Node.js based web app, where the user can store informations about lightsabers (e.g., length, color).